electricimp/vscode/README.md

 Follow these steps to install the Extension manually:

-1. At the command line, `cd` to the Visual Studio Code extension folder:
+1. At the command line, `cd` to the Visual Studio Code extension directory:
     - **macOS** *~/.vscode/extensions*
     - **Windows** *%USERPROFILE%\\.vscode\extensions*
 2. Clone the [full GitHub source repository](https://github.com/electricimp/vscode.git).
-3. Checkout the `develop` branch using `git`.
+3. Switch to the `develop` branch using `git checkout develop`.
 4. Run `npm install .`
 5. Restart Visual Studio Code.